Gib-G/Unity-platformer-workshop/README.md

   <li>Implementing our own controls system for various controllers (without using advanced tools provided by Unity).</li>
   <li>Creating basic feedbacks to make the game more pleasing to play (again, without using tools provided by Unity).</li>
 </ul>

+# Play it!

+The webgl-build branch of this repo contains a WebGL build of the game that you can play <a href="https://gib-g.github.io/Unity-platformer-workshop/">HERE</a>!

+You can also find a Windows build on the windows-build branch.

+You can control the player (a simple blue cube) with an Xbox One controller or your keyboard.
+Make sure to check the "Guide" submenu from the main menu for a quick presentation of the controls!

+# Misc

+Branches other than master, webgl-build and windows-build are not up to date (used during development).

+<code>/user_manual.pdf</code> is a small user manual redacted in french.